axelpale/categorical-distribution-js/README.md

     >> var d = CategoricalDistribution.create()

-To only remember the distribution of approximately 20 previous events
+To only remember the distribution of approximately 20 previous events:

     >> var e = CategoricalDistribution.create(20)